-2019-2020 WAGS Distinguished Master’s Thesis and/or Final Master’s Capstone Project Award in the Creative, Visual and Performing Arts
+2019-2020 WAGS-ProQuest Distinguished Master’s Thesis and/or Final Master’s Capstone Project Award in the Creative, Visual and Performing Arts

-The Western Association of Graduate Schools (WAGS) pleased to announce the 2019-2020 Distinguished Master’s Thesis and/or Final Master’s Capstone Project Award in the Creative, Visual and Performing Arts.
+The Western Association of Graduate Schools (WAGS) and ProQuest are pleased to announce the 2019-2020 Distinguished Master’s Thesis and/or Final Master’s Capstone Project Award in the Creative, Visual and Performing Arts.
 Each member institution may submit one nomination for the award.

 This award recognizes distinguished scholarly and creative arts’ achievement at the master’s level.
 Nominations will be accepted in any of the above-listed disciplines in which the institution offers a Master’s degree.